How to Efficiently Count Prime Numbers

 }

-function as an auxiliary approach is not efficient; moreover, even if you use the isPrime
+function is not efficient enough; and even if you use isPrime

-Let's discuss how you should write an algorithm to determine if a number is a prime.
-You only need to slightly modify the for loop condition in the above isPrime
+Let’s talk about how to check if a number is prime.
+You only need to change the for loop in the isPrime

 boolean isPrime(int n) {